 Jackpot Variations of Jacks or Better

 Occasionally, you can come across jackpot versions of this popular game, with the maximum prize for the Royal Flush awarding you a progressive jackpot.
-If the jackpot prize is much larger than the standard payout for the Royal Flush, this can change your strategy slightly, especially in situations where you have three cards to the hand (at this point you should prioritize the Royal Flush more).
+If the jackpot prize is much larger than the standard payout for the Royal Flush, this can change your video poker strategy slightly, especially in situations where you have three cards to the hand (at this point you should prioritize the Royal Flush more).

 Wrapping Up – Is there a ‘Better’ Video Poker Variation than Jacks or Better?